affinitylinks/ansys.net/_site/index.md

 ## Sheldon's ansys.net site contents

-This repository contains the pdf and ansys files from "ansys.net" website.
+This repository contains the macros, pdf and ansys input files from "ansys.net" website.

 ## Organization